jnduli/blog_jnduli.co.ke/content/drafts/first_parser_in_haskell.rst

 I also wanted to work on a parser in haskell, so this was a great opportunity to get my hands dirty.

-I used stack to manage the project by running the commands:
+I used stack to manage the project by running:

 .. code-block:: bash